aaronamran/Customer-Churn-Prediction-Using-Supervised-Learning/README.md

   ![image](https://github.com/user-attachments/assets/3ccb8762-89a8-41dc-bed3-2a56b534aadc) <br />
   ![image](https://github.com/user-attachments/assets/b4d1d85d-5040-4ffb-acd2-f05a9c65d53b) <br />

 - Extract the ZIP file.
-It will only contain 1 CSV file as shown <br />
+It contains only 1 CSV file as shown <br />
   ![image](https://github.com/user-attachments/assets/2813a7fd-9e27-4b0d-a23a-3698a8331e2a) <br />

   In Jupyter Notebook, it looks like this <br />